Westport to Clifden:101 miles / 3 hours 15 minutes at 30mph

-Croagh Patrick’s scree-covered slopes looming above – a detour in itself if you’re up for the climb?
-Even if you don’t make it to the slopes, beneath its shadow is the National Famine Monument.
+Croagh Patrick’s scree-covered slopes looming above – this is a detour in itself, if you’re up for the climb.
+Make sure to strap on a pair of hardy shoes, and pace yourself – it takes three and half hours to get to the top, but it’s worth it.
+Even if you don’t make it to the summit, beneath Croagh Patrick’s shadow you’ll find the National Famine Monument.
 This moving sculpture of a “coffin ship” was commissioned to commemorate the anniversary of the Great Famine (1845-1852).

-Head south and the road weaves through to the pretty town of
+Head west and the road weaves its way to the pretty town of

 Louisburgh.
 Plan your visit around the May Bank Holiday Weekend, and you’ll arrive just as the Louisburgh Féile Chois Cuain rolls into town, with musicians from all over the world making music wherever they go.
 Following the signposts for the Wild Atlantic Way, and the village of Leenane and the fjord of Killary Harbour beckon.

 Westport, County Mayo